 Float, Total Float, Free Float, Early Start, Late Start, Early Finish & Late Finish

-In your project, compared to critical path, other paths or very shorter, then the project manager has lot of flexibility to play with the activities which are not on the critical path.
+In your project compared to critical path, other paths or very shorter.
+In that case the project manager has lot of flexibility to play with the activities which are not on the critical path.

-Meaning that, if the float is high, then this will give the project manager room to play and focus more and use more resource towards the critical path activities.
+Meaning that, if the float is high, then this will give the project manager room to play and use more resources towards the critical path activities.

-Calculating Early start, late start, early finish and late finish will tells the project manager, how early or late the activity can be started or finished.
+Calculating Early start, late start, early finish and late finish helps the project manager to know, how early or late the activity can be started or finished.

 Also in this blog post we will look at few important concepts such as how to calculate total float and free float.